 Brittany graduated from Cornell University with a B.A. in Psychology.
 She then spent two years as a research fellow in the Experimental Therapeutics and Pathophysiology Branch at the National Institute of Mental Health.
 Her primary research interests lie in using Ecological Momentary Assessment to explore short- and long-term emotion dynamics.
 She uses a variety of methods (fMRI, skin conductance, heart rate variability, self-report measures) to further elucidate the relationship between emotion dynamics and transdiagnostic behavioral and neurobiological risk factors for psychopathology.

-Nikki Puccetti is a graduate student in the adult-track clinical psychology doctoral program.
+Nikki Puccetti is a 5th year graduate student in the adult-track clinical psychology doctoral program.
 She earned her B.A. in Psychology with Research Distinction from The Ohio State University.
 Nikki is broadly interested in better understanding cognitive and affective risk factors for mood and anxiety disorders.
 In particular, she uses both lab-based tasks and ecological momentary assessment to examine the temporal dynamics of affect and related cognitive styles (i.e. repetitive negative thinking).
-Nikki’s research programs aims to link individual differences in neurobiological processes with day-to-day cognitive and affective experiences that leave one vulnerable to developing psychopathology.
-Ultimately, this work can help direct preventative and early interventions for those most at risk for experiencing mood and anxiety disorders.
+Nikki’s research programs aims to link individual differences in neurobiological processes, measured by fMRI, with real-world cognitive and affective experiences that leave one vulnerable to developing psychopathology.
+Ultimately, she hopes this work can help direct preventative and early interventions for those most at risk for experiencing mood and anxiety disorders.
 Nikki will complete her predoctoral clinical internship in 2022-2023.